Highlights From The Road to 150 Quebec Episode

 Historical Walking Tour

-Thanks to its charming cobblestone streets and European feel, Old Quebec is one of the most visited areas in all of Canada.
+Thanks to its charming cobblestone streets and a European feel, Old Quebec is one of the most visited areas in all of Canada.
 It really is a beautiful place but it’s much better if you take a historical walking tour to learn about the history of one of Canada’s oldest cities.
 We did ours with Xavier from Toursbylocals.com and he was both excellent and passionate at telling us all about local areas and taking us around the city for some good vantage points to take photos from. highly recommended!

 If you’d like a relaxing sightseeing tour of the surrounding area, this might be the tour for you.
 You’ll get live commentary from a costumed member of the crew and you’ll get to see Old Quebec, Montmorency Falls, and other sights from the boat.
 Another option if you’re just looking for a view of Old Quebec is to take the ferry to Levis.